 An employee who is recognized both inside and outside of the company as a thought leader dramatically improves their value.
 This factor evaluates how strongly the current market considers you to be a top expert in your field.
 The most valuable people have found a way to leverage authority to their benefit.
 Think about this for a moment.
 Our world is saturated with information.
 Many people have so many choices that informed decision making is nearly impossible.

-A thought leader helps this situation by being a decision leader.
+A thought leader helps the situation by being a decision leader.
 People can make decisions with confidence by listening to the recommendations of a legitimate authority.
-Most of the decision leaders and authorities in your life are not celebrities, they are mentors, teachers, community leaders, friends, or perhaps even your boss.
+Most of the decision leaders and authorities in your life aren't celebrities.
+They're mentors, teachers, community leaders, friends, or perhaps even your boss.
 Every person has the potential to be an authority in a unique area.
-The question isn't whether you have expertise to offer, but rather, what is your best expertise and who would be most interested to learn what you know.
+The question isn't whether you have expertise to offer, but rather what is your best expertise and who would be most interested to learn what you know?
 As you develop authority, your opportunities to serve others will increase.

-In this course, I will help you identify your area of expertise and then help you work on strategies you can use to develop authority, both within your company and in the community.
-As you do this, you will make progress in becoming a thought leader.
+In this course, I'll help you identify your area of expertise and then help you work on strategies you can use to develop authority, both within your company and in the community.
+As you do this, you'll make progress in becoming a thought leader.